robinroestenburg/deferring/README.md

 ##### Original association

-The original association is renamed to "original_association_name".
+The original association is renamed to `original_association_name`.
 So, the original association of the deferred association named `teams` can be accessed by using `original_teams`.